SeattleCentral/ITC110/notes/notes01.md

 	* Experimentation
 		* For when it's too complex for analysis or direct design

+### Algorithm
+> A process or set of rules to be followed by the computer.
+For example, a computer program.
+Like a "recipe" for the computer to follow.
+Except it doesn't make cake.

 ### Hardware Basics
 Only important insomuch as you want a general idea how your computer works.
 Hardware architecture becomes more important in advanced courses where it may affect program design decisions.
 Python does a really good job of abstracting away our considerations for the underlying hardware.